 Welcome these questions as ways to introduce more and deeper conversations about sex, sexuality, gender, and the goodness of God's plan for sexuality.
 Again, you can add to this, "Everyone's life is a little different.
-Some people have made different choices or had hard things happen or don't think about God the same way we do."
+Some people have made different choices.
+Or don't think about God the same way we do."